-Item Summary Further information How does Jayex expect to fund its operations? t to fund its generated from operations.
-Jayex anticipates that it will have sufficient What are Jayex's key costs in generating revenue?
-Key operating expenses of Jayex are: employee expenses: the largest cost for Jayex, including salaries and related costs of all Jayex staff and contractors; IT expenses: relating to non-staff IT functions, including software licences, software and hardware maintenance and support, outsourced facilities management costs, data centre support and hardware and communications charges; occupancy expenses: costs associated with the premises from which Jayex operates, including rent, utilities, security and third party management costs; and other expenses: including administrative, marketing, professional and consulting, insurance, travel and office and general expenses.
-Why is the Offer being conducted?
-The Offer is being conducted to: raise capital necessary to fund the Acquisitions, technology development and rollouts, both domestically and internationally, and further develop new technologies to the point of successful commercialisation; provide Existing Shareholders with liquidity in order to realise all or part of their existing investment when permitted to do so; provide the opportunity for new investors to invest in Jayex; provide Jayex with ongoing access to capital markets funding, while realising the benefits that subsequently come from being a publicly listed company; and strengthen Jayex's balance sheet.
+ltem Summary Further information How does Jayex expect to fund its operations?
+Jayex's principal source of working capital is expected to be cash flow generated from operations.
+Jayex anticipates that it will have sufficient cash flow from its operations to meet its operational requirements in the foreseeable future.
+What are Jayex's key costs in generating revenue?
+Key operating expenses of Jayex are: employee expenses: the largest cost for Jayex, including salaries and related costs of all Jayex staff and contractors; IT expenses: relating to non-staff IT functions, including software licences, software and hardware maintenance and support, outsourced facilities management costs, data centre support and hardware and communications charges; occupancy expenses: costs associated with the premises from Why is the Offer which Jayex operates, including rent, utilities, security and third party management costs; and other expenses: including administrative, marketing, professional and consulting, insurance, travel and office and general expenses.
+The Offer is being conducted to: being conducted? raise capital necessary to fund the Acquisitions, technology development and rollouts, both domestically and internationally, and further develop new technologies to the point of successful commercialisation; provide Existing Shareholders with liquidity in order to realise all or part of their existing investment when permitted to do so; provide the opportunity for new investors to invest in Jayex; provide the opportunity for new investors to invest in bayes, provide Jayex with ongoing access to capital markets funding, while realising the benefits that subsequently come from being a publicly listed company; and strengthen Jayex's balance sheet.
 What is the Offer?
 The Offer is an initial public offering of 25,000,000 New Shares to be issued by Jayex at an issue price of \$0.32 per Share.
 Section 5.1 The New Shares being offered will represent approximately 16.6% of the total outstanding Shares on issue on Completion.